eeberhart40/when-pigs-fly/README.md

 ## Implementation
 ### Game play
 The game starts out with the pig character flying in the middle of the screen.
-Other animals being to appear every second.
-With Each new animal generated the user gains a point.
+Other animals begin to appear every second.
+With each new animal generated the user gains a point.

 <img src="./imgs/pigFlight.png" width="600">